 P&G has been around for 178 years.
 It was founded full two decades before the famous and oh-so-distant Mangal Pandey led ‘Revolt of 1857’.
 Its legacy is such that the world literally discovered things as P&G invented them.

-It was the first company of the world to conduct data-based market research with consumers, the first to advertise directly to consumers on TV and one of the first to establish a consumer relations department.
+It was the first company in the world to conduct data-based market research with consumers, the first to advertise directly to consumers on TV and one of the first to establish a consumer relations department.

-Today its market capitalisation is more than the GDP of many countries.
+Today its market capitalization is more than the GDP of many countries.
 In the hyper-dynamic world of startups, acquisitions and high attrition rates, P&G is akin to the calm, experienced marathon runner who is confident of outrunning the young sprinters on the long road.

 It is this steady persona that explains why P&G deliberately treads so carefully when it comes to getting new talent on-board.
 To give you some perspective: